A Star Is Bored: Plot

 The film starts with Bugs at his dressing room, where he is talking to the journalist Lolly (a reference to the nickname of Hollywood columnist Louella Parsons).
-Outside, we see Daffy sweeping the floor, complaining about the job he got.
+Outside, Daffy is sweeping the floor, complaining about the job he got.
 Fed up with Bugs' success as a movie star, Daffy decides to become one.

 To that end, Daffy marches into the casting director's (possibly Jack L. Warner's) office just as he is on the phone with another executive discussing the difficulty in hiring a stunt double for Bugs in his next picture.
 Daffy decides to enlist himself for the job.

 After a visit to the Make-Up Department, Daffy gets his first taste of on-the-set film action shortly thereafter (a Western co-starring Yosemite Sam).
 Initially, Daffy is extremely excited to be finally in any motion picture ("I could be sent to prison for the scenes I'm gonna steal!", he snickers).
 He takes Bugs' place in a rabbit costume, holding a carrot, and stands next to Sam, who blows Daffy's beak off with his guns.

-Next, Bugs is in a scene where he's high in a tree and Elmer Fudd is supposed to climb it to saw the branch Bugs is sitting on, off (though not all the way through, as Bugs reminds him).
+Next, Bugs is in a scene where he is high in a tree and Elmer Fudd is supposed to climb it to saw the branch Bugs is sitting on, off (though not all the way through, as Bugs reminds him).
 However, Daffy has other ideas as he knocks out Elmer and takes his clothes.
 Daffy tries to upstage Bugs by sawing off the branch Bugs is on; unfortunately for Daffy, the branch Bugs stands on is solid, while the part Daffy stands on falls to the ground.

 In the next scene, Bugs is set to fish off a pier, but despite Bugs' advice to let him do the scene, Daffy insists on taking his place at the end of the pier and his fishing rod.
 However, a giant bluefin tuna swallows Daffy whole before the latter frees himself.